d12frosted/elpa-mirror/nongnu/visual-fill-column-readme.txt

 ## Installation ##

-`visual-fill-column` can be installed from [Melpa](https://melpa.org/).
+`visual-fill-column` can be installed from [NonGNU Elpa](http://elpa.nongnu.org/).
+In Emacs versions 28 and above, simply type `M-x package-install RET visual-fill-column-mode RET`.

 ## Usage ##

-The primary purpose of `visual-fill-column-mode` is to wrap text at `fill-column` in buffers that use `visual-line-mode`.
-The most straightforward way to achieve this is to add it to `visual-line-mode-hook`:
+`visual-fill-column-mode` wraps long lines at `fill-column` without adding newlines to the buffer.
+Its primary (though not exclusive) purpose is to soft-wrap text in buffers that use `visual-line-mode`.
+The most straightforward way to achieve this is to use the minor mode `visual-line-fill-column-mode` instead of `visual-line-mode`.
+This function activates (and deactivates) `visual-line-mode` and `visual-fill-column-mode` in conjunction.

-    (add-hook 'visual-line-mode-hook #'visual-fill-column-mode)
+`visual-fill-column` can also be used independently from `visual-line-mode`, for example to centre text in a buffer.
+In this case, use the function `visual-fill-column-mode` to activate it.
+This function can be added to mode hooks or called directly with `M-x visual-fill-column-mode RET`.

+Note that if you activate `visual-fill-column-mode` in a mode hook, though, it will not be deactivated when the hook's mode is deactivated.
+If, for example, you would add `visual-fill-column-mode` to `visual-line-mode-hook`, activating `visual-line-mode` will activate `visual-fill-column-mode`, but *deactivating* `visual-line-mode` will *not* deactivate `visual-fill-column-mode`.
+Therefore, the use of `visual-line-fill-column-mode` is preferred.

 There is also a globalised mode `global-visual-fill-column-mode`.
 This mode turns on `visual-fill-column-mode` in every buffer that visits a file.
 Activate it either through Customize or by calling it as a function in your init file.
 In buffers that do not visit a file, `visual-fill-column-mode` may be disruptive, so `global-visual-fill-column-mode` is restricted to file-visiting buffers.
-(You can, of course still activate `visual-fill-column-mode` manually or in hooks for such buffers, though.)
+(You can, of course still activate `visual-fill-column-mode` manually or in hooks for such buffers, of course.)

 ## Wrap prefix ##